oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ### Downloading and installing the application server

-Select and create the directory where you want to install the application server.
-Many developers use `/usr/share/jboss-as`, but you can use any directory you like, for example `$HOME/jboss-as`.
+Select and create the directory where you want to install the application server, for example `$HOME/jboss-as`.
 From now on we will refer to that directory with the environment variable `JBOSS_HOME`:

     $> export JBOSS_HOME=$HOME/jboss-as
     $> mkdir -p $JBOSS_HOME